AlexKovzhut/Click2Weather/README.md

 + Get GPS data by CoreLocation
 + Request to Openweathermap and Unsplash
 + Implemented Delegation, Singleton Design Pattern
-+ Kingfisher for download and cashe images
++ Kingfisher for download and cache images

 >Preview